There are four floors filled with the largest selection of Rubbermaid products anywhere.

 There is a mix of old and new which will make any antique lovers heart flutter.
-This is a go to store for the Amish Community as well, with supplies that are helpful for simplicities.
+This is a go-to store for the Amish community as well, with supplies that are helpful for simplicities.

 Most of the food sold at Lehman’s is locally made and sourced.
 There are also plenty of tools and machinery for those who want to prepare and prep their food.

 Make sure that you check out the gallery of woodworking by artist Paul Weaver.
-The incredible detail used in each of his pieces are truly a labor of love, crafted from one piece of wood.
+The incredible detail used in each of his pieces is truly a labor of love, crafted from one piece of wood.

 Allow a lot of time for your first visit to Lehman’s.
 The more you look, the more you discover.